developerstephanieb/python_reference/01_fundamentals/02_variables_and_data_types.md

 ### `NameError`

-One common runtime error is the `NameError`.
-This error happens when you try to use a variable that doesn't exist, often because of a typo.
+A runtime error that occurs when a variable is used before it has been defined, often due to a typo.

 ```python
 message = "Welcome to Earth"
 print(mesage)
 ```

 Because `message` was misspelled as `mesage`, Python doesn't recognize the variable.
-It stops and displays a traceback.

 ```bash
 Traceback (most recent call last):